jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 We have seen that `Executor` methods can receive 3 times of parameters: `docs`, `parameters` and `docs_matrix`.

-`docs_matrix` is a parameter that is only used in some special cases, as when an `Executor` receives messages from more than one `upstream` Executor in the `Flow`.
+`docs_matrix` is a parameter that is only used in some special cases, for instance when an `Executor` receives messages from more than one `upstream` Executor in the `Flow`.

 Let's see an example: